Q. What is Emser™ Tile 1-Year Limited Warranty and Limitations on Liability?

 Q. What are some of Emser Tile’s glass collections and what determines what application should be applied?

 A. Emser Tile™ provides various types of back painted glass in the market today.
-Our collections include the following: Lucente Series, Mystique Series, Vista, Textures and Image.
+Our collections include the following: Entity, Infinity, Lucente, Vogue, and Unique.
 The production process of each determines what application the glass can be used in.
 For more information and to view a chart for proper uses, download Applications for Glass Collections.